sumberg/kex_japan_2018/report/report.md

 \bottomrule
 \end{longtable}

-As shown in figure \ref{data-validation}, data could not be validated for categories _Zero Page_ and _Absolute_, and subsequently not _Mixed_.
+As shown in Figure \ref{data-validation}, data could not be validated for categories _Zero Page_ and _Absolute_, and subsequently not _Mixed_.
 The instructions sent from the master unit and the execution time on the slave unit behaves as expected, but the data output after execution is not correct.
-As shown in table \ref{mem-error}, the `LDA`[^LDA] `(0xA5)` instruction loads the value `0x04` from Zero Page address `0x24`, however trying to store the accumulator at another memory address (`STA`[^STA]) strangely enough outputs `0x24` from the accumulator instead.
+As shown in Table \ref{mem-error}, the `LDA`[^LDA] `(0xA5)` instruction loads the value `0x04` from Zero Page address `0x24`, however trying to store the accumulator at another memory address (`STA`[^STA]) strangely enough outputs `0x24` from the accumulator instead.

 \begin{longtable}[]{@{}ll@{}}
 \caption{Illustrating error in memory operations}